jayvachon/DNA/README.md

 * in general, parts of the game should be created and edited within their own project files (and be their own namespace)
 * `base` should contain all working parts & serve as a starting point for new projects
 * attempts at making the actual game should be called `v#` (v0, v1, v2, etc)

+Anything called "MovableUnit" should be renamed to "MobileUnit" "Actions" should be renamed to "Tasks"

+front load the disaster. everything is a sine wave. you fall into yourself, your giving tree rebirths your population unaltered.